 Faculty/staff members submitting proposals that bring recognition to the campus, such as professional presentations, may request consideration for additional funding through the Chancellor’s Advancement fund complete the appropriate section on the proposal form.
 The Staff Development Awards Subcommittee will forward requests that would benefit from additional funds beyond the $1000 limit to the Chancellor who will make the final determination of eligibility and availability of extra funds.

-Eligibility for Event/Activity Grants
+Eligibility for Group Event/Activity Grants

 Any faculty (including lecturers) or staff member may submit a proposal for an event/activity requesting a maximum of $500.
-An event/activity funded during a fiscal year is normally not eligible for funds the following year.
+An event/activity or group funded during a fiscal year is normally not eligible for funds the following year.
 However, if an exception to this criterion is requested, an explanation should be provided as an attachment to the application.

 Grant Application Process

-- Applicant completes a University of Hawaii - Windward Community College Staff Development Fund Individual (pdf) or Event/Activity (pdf) Grant form.
+- Applicant completes a University of Hawaii - Windward Community College Staff Development Fund Individual (pdf) or Group Event/Activity (pdf) Grant form.